FAQ

 Can you tell me about the sugars you use?

-Yep, the sugars I use are either, maple syrup, honey, granulated sugar & brown sugar (will note these), plant based sugars such as stevia & coconut sugar.
+Yep, the sugars I use are either, maple syrup, honey, granulated sugar & brown sugar (will note these), plant based sugars such as stevia, organic cane & organic coconut sugar.